Compact generators in categories of matrix factorizations: Homological algebra of matrix factorizations

 \subsection{Stabilization}

 Let $L$ be an $S$-module.
 In \cite[Section 7]{eisenbud}, Eisenbud gives a method for explicitly constructing $L^{\stab}$ in terms of an $R$-free resolution of $L$.
 We apply his construction in the case when $L$ is a module of the form $L = R/I$ such that the ideal $I$ is generated by a regular sequence and $w \in I$.
 Since we use the construction throughout the article, we give a detailed description of this special case.
+We point out that this construction already appears as a key technique in \cite[Section 2]{buchweitz.greuel}.
+Its meaning was further clarified in \cite{avramov} via the use of dg modules over Koszul dg algebras.

 Let $f_1, \dots, f_m$ be a regular sequence generating $I$.
 Consider the corresponding Koszul complex